Standard Bay Window Sizes and How to Choose the Right One

 Because bay windows extend out from your home, the wall and window will need additional structural support in order to prevent sagging or damage to your home.
 Larger bay windows will require more extensive support.
 You may find that your home can only accommodate a bay window up to a certain size without requiring extensive work to add support.

-What To Do if You Have the Wrong Size Bay Window
+What To Do If You Have the Wrong Size Bay Window

-Choosing the wrong size bay window for your home can drastically increase the cost and time of your window replacement project.
-You may want to hire a local window replacement company to tackle the job.
+All of these options will increase the cost of your project, by a few hundred dollars at the minimum.
+If you want to avoid problems associated with buying the wrong-sized bay window, you may want to hire a local window replacement company to tackle the job.
 They can help you choose the right size bay window for the available space, your budget, and the structural specifics of your home.
 Once you have the right size bay window installed, you can start enjoying your home’s bright new feature to the fullest.

 Need professional help with your project?